 As per EPA guidelines, cars should have minimal fuel consumption in CD mode, but several studies have found that automakers often underestimate how much fuel is actually used (Bieker et al., 2022; Dornoff, 2021a).
 In these cases, CD mode is “dirtier” than advertised.

-- Charge sustaining (CS) mode - this is when the gas motor recharges the high voltage battery while driving.
+1. Charge sustaining (CS) mode - this is when the gas motor keeps battery charge steady while driving.
 The gas engine, rather than the battery, is the primary propulsion system.
-While the battery may assist the fuel economy of the vehicle, the car is acting as an ICE, or at best, a mild hybrid.
+While the battery may assist the fuel economy of the vehicle, in the best case, the car is acting as a mild hybrid.

 In some cars, the driver can switch between CS and CD mode, while in many cars, putting on the “sport” or “transmission” mode will switch it into CS mode.
 Things like ambient temperature may make emissions higher, too.

-One worthwhile note is that models like the Chevy Volt or BMW i3 can actually be as green as advertised.
+One worthwhile note that many studies point out is that models like the Chevy Volt or BMW i3 can actually be as green as advertised.
 This is because the engine is designed as a “range extender” system, and not a primary propulsion system, so they run exclusively on battery power (pure CD mode) until the battery is depleted.
+The gas engine alone cannot drive the car.
 These models often achieve their EPA ratings for emissions and fuel use.